The first-ever CSA program at the Snug Harbor Heritage Farm was a huge success—and we’re excited to launch sales for the 2021 Heritage Farm CSA!

-For 20 weeks during the growing season on Wednesday afternoons from 4:30 – 7:00 PM, you and your family come to Snug Harbor’s South Meadow Lawn Stage to pick up a bag full of fresh produce grown on the Heritage Farm.
+For 20 weeks during the growing season on Thursday afternoons from 3:30 – 7:00 PM, you and your family come to Snug Harbor’s Compost Demo Site to pick up a bag full of fresh produce grown on the Heritage Farm.

 2021 Pricing Scale